- 1 IRS Form 2555

 One of the biggest sources of confusion is the issue involving individuals who earn less than $100,000 a year and believe they are not even required to file taxes because they may not owe any U.S. tax once the proper exclusions are applied; this is false, and if the individual does not claim the exclusion timely, they may lose it.

 In order to qualify for the exclusion, there are two tests that a person can try and meet (they have to meet only one of the two tests).
-It is important to note that a person cannot flip-flop back-and-forth each year between the two tests.
+It is important to note that a person should not flip-flop back-and-forth each year between the two tests, to reduce the chance of audit.

 Must be Earned Income